-NURG 513 Leadership, Management, and Community Health (4)
+NURG 504 Leadership and Management (3)

-Study of theories, concepts, and principles basic to professional nursing practice as a leader and manager in an entry level position, including the creation of a safe environment.
-Discussion of the provision of nursing to populations in the community.
-Includes the development of healthcare policy, and the organization and financing of healthcare systems.
-Prereqs: NURG 510 and NURG 511.
+Study of concepts and principles basic to professional nursing practice as a leader and manager in an entry level position.
+Critical thinking skills are utilized to problem solve and affect change in the clinical setting.
+Prereqs: NURG 500, 501, and 502.
 Offered: Summer.